 - 6 Marvel Villains

-On that note, overall gameplay is well-suited for mobile, we learned.
-The physics are good and the web-slinging is also simple and fun.
+Overall gameplay is well-suited for mobile, we learned.
+The physics are good, the web-slinging action is simple and fun, and there’s great focus on combo attacks.
 Another nice feature is that your skills evolve as gameplay goes on.
 New York City is also well rendered, based on feedback.
-What’s more, many plot points are taken directly from the 2014 feature film.
-This is a mobile version of an older game, it’s important to note, and some lag is reported.
-Overall, though, it’s a great open-world fighter with good atmosphere and great characters.
+It’s importantto note, however, that this is a mobile version of an older game.
+Some lag is reported, but overall, it’s a great open-world fighter with good atmosphere and great characters.

 The Amazing Spider-Man